Bill Ackerman, owner of Bill's Wheels Skateshop.

 In college I played on the the tennis team and ended up getting a job at a local sports shop stringing tennis rackets.
 Soon after, the sport shop began selling skateboards and I started running the skateboard department.

 I was there for one year and moved back to the sport shop which had reopened, renting a space from them.
-One year later the sport shop went out of business again and I found a space no larger than a small bedroom in a alley behind Country Cousins Liquors on Freedom Blvd.
+In 1979 the sport shop went out of business again, and I found a space no larger than a small bedroom in a alley behind Country Cousins Liquors on Freedom Blvd.

-After about a year, Jack decided to close his hobby shop, leaving me with this huge space, with hardly any inventory to fill it.
-At this time, 1980, I took out my first loan for $5000, to remain at the Creastview Shopping Center.
+After about a year Jack decided to close his hobby shop, leaving me with this huge space with hardly any inventory to fill it.
+At this time, 1980, I took out my first loan for $5000 to remain at the Creastview Shopping Center.

 Word got out and before long a lot of kids were coming from mid-county, Santa Cruz, as well as from Salinas.
 So many kids were coming from Salinas that I decided to open a store on N. Main in 1986.
 We were in a small store in the Mission Plaza for 3 years and then moved to the North Main St. Plaza, a 1/2 block away, which was home for the next 11 years.

-Over the years in Watsonville, we would put on demos in our parking lot.
-Demos that grew and grew and grew to about 400-500 kids attending.
+Over the years, in Watsonville, we would put on demos in our parking lot.
+Demos that grew and grew to about 400-500 kids attending.
 We called them Skate Jams.
 We would set up all kinds of ramps, bring in a flatbed truck and have bands play live on the back of it.
 We would also build walls out of sheet rock and have local artists flex their graffiti skills.
 A day of fun in the sun.